rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 [ub]: #undefined-behavior

 *Undefined Behavior* (UB) is the behavior for which the Rust language provides no guarantees.
 Rust programs that do **not** exhibit *undefined behavior* execute according to the semantics of the Rust Abstract Machine on real hardware.
+Rust imposes no requirements on programs that exhibit undefined behavior; these programs are not bound by any specification.
 Rust promises that *safe* Rust is [sound][soundness], that is, that it does not exhibit *undefined behavior*. `unsafe` Rust code that allows *safe* Rust code to exhibit *undefined behavior* is [unsound][soundness].

 A list of behavior considered undefined is available in the [Rust Language Reference](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).